 Michael D. White, Ph.D. is a Professor in the School of Criminology and Criminal Justice at Arizona State University, and is Associate Director of ASU’s Center for Violence Prevention and Community Safety.
-He is also Director of the Doctoral Program in Criminology and Criminal Justice at ASU.
 Dr. White is Co-Director of Training and Technical Assistance for the US Department of Justice Body-Worn Camera Policy and Implementation Program.
 He received his Ph.D. in Criminal Justice from Temple University in 1999.

 Prior to entering academia, Dr. White worked as a deputy sheriff in Pennsylvania.
 Dr. White’s primary research interests involve the police, including the use of force, technology, and innovation.
 He has published more than 70 articles in peer-reviewed journals and his recent work has been published in Criminology, Justice Quarterly, Criminology and Public Policy, and Criminal Justice and Behavior.
 He is co-author of Cops, Cameras, and Crisis: The potential and the perils of police body-worn cameras (2020); Stop and Frisk: The Use and Abuse of a Controversial Policing Tactic (2016); and Jammed Up: Bad Cops, Police Misconduct, and the New York City Police Department (2013; all three published by New York University Press).
 Dr. White has commented extensively in the media on police issues, especially body-worn cameras and de-escalation, including in Scientific American, Wall Street Journal, New York Times, Washington Post, TIME Magazine, CNN, NPR, and MSNBC.
 He also testified about body-worn cameras before the President’s Task Force on 21st Century Policing.